What GSM Should Linen Bedding Be? The Number That Matters More Than Thread Count

 What to Do When a Brand Does Not List GSM

 If GSM is not listed, ask.
 Any legitimate linen manufacturer can tell you immediately.
+For reference, SCANDALINEN lists 165–175 GSM for all French Linen products.

 The One Other Number Worth Knowing: Fiber Origin

 SCANDALINEN French Linen is woven from 100% European Flax, OEKO-TEX® Standard 100 certified, at 165–175 GSM.
 These three numbers together — fiber origin, certification, and GSM — are the complete picture of what you are buying.
-If a brand can give you all three, you have enough information to make a confident decision.

 Frequently Asked Questions